foreknown/quill-placeholder-module/README.md

 # quill-placeholder-module
 Quill module for adding placeholders.
 [Demo](https://codepen.io/jspaine/pen/MozyNp)

-This module supports Quill 2.x only.
+This module supports Quill 2.x only and is a more or less usable version.

+## Known Bugs

+* Placeholder required feature not functional
+* Placeholder select on click broken
+* Karma tests not set up.

 ## Install
 ```